triceam/Visual-Recognition-Tile-Localization/README.md

+# ⚠️ This repo has been forked/copied here for archive purposes.
+The Visual Recognition service on IBM Cloud is no longer available, and will no longer work as-is. ⚠️

 # Visual-Recognition-Tile-Localization

 The *Visual-Recognition-Tile-Localization* application leverages the Watson Visual Recognition service with image pre-processing techniques to deliver localized image classification.
 For example, "show me where there is rust on the bridge".